Living With Meniere’s Disease

 Have you, or has a loved one, been diagnosed with Meniere’s disease?
 It can be an overwhelming time, especially for the newly-diagnosed.
 However, with the right healthcare partners and treatments, life can still be really good!
 The key to living with Meniere’s Disease is to learn as much as you can about your condition and know how to access the right people to help you move forward positively.

 Understanding Meniere’s Disease

 Meniere’s is a progressive disease, as during the unpredictable attacks the delicate cells in the affected ear suffer damage.
 Meniere’s is categorised by three stages; early, intermediate and late.
-In early stage Meniere’s disease, hearing usually returns to normal levels between attacks, but as the disease progresses, overall hearing levels will begin to decline.
+In early stage Meniere’s disease, hearing usually returns to normal levels between attacks.
+As the disease progresses however, overall hearing levels will begin to decline.

-During the intermediate stage of the disease, sufferers often begin to notice tinnitus, which is perceived ringing or other noises in the ear or ears.
-This can be a new and frustrating set of symptoms to deal with, but the upshot is that 17 to 20 per cent of Australians suffer from some degree of tinnitus!
+During the intermediate stage of the disease, sufferers often begin to develop tinnitus as well.
+Tinnitus is a perceived ringing or other noises in the ear or ears.
+This in and of itself can be a new and frustrating set of symptoms to deal with.
+The upshot however is that 17-20% of Australians suffer from some degree of tinnitus!
 It’s a really common symptom of hearing system issues, and there is a wealth of information out there to help manage this particular symptom.

 Towards the later stage, Meniere’s attacks will often feature less-severe vertigo symptoms, but hearing loss left untreated will be profound.

 What can I do to treat Meniere’s Disease?

 The great news is that Meniere’s disease treatments can reduce and control symptoms.
 In fact, 80% of people with the disease respond effectively to non-surgical treatments.